Venn Diagram

 When Not to Use a Venn Diagram?

-Do not use Venn diagrams when reasoning about many classes of objects, as it becomes complicated to understand the information.
+Do not use Venn diagrams when working on the analysis of databases leading to the reasoning focused on many classes of objects, as it becomes complicated to understand the information.
 Venn diagrams work well with at most three circles and going beyond that, making mistakes while encoding information can happen.
 It is possible to add more bounded regions if we are dealing with more than three classes, but then the resulting diagrams become rather difficult to handle and interpret.

-Venn diagrams are limited in their nature as they have limited expressive power in accurately representing pieces of information that cannot be accurately represented.
+Venn diagrams are limited in their nature.
+Even though we can seamlessly use them following data visualization design principles, they have limited expressive power in accurately representing pieces of information that cannot be accurately represented.
 For example, the system of notation allows us to talk about classes of objects, but not particular individual objects.
-We might have to introduce new symbols, using dots to represent individuals objects.
+We might have to introduce new symbols, using dots to represent individual objects.

 Share on